Skip to main content

 Local-first optionLimited (cached locally)No (cloud-only)

-The big privacy gap.
+The big privacy gap is end-to-end encryption.
 Apple Notes with Advanced Data Protection enabled is end-to-end encrypted, meaning Apple itself cannot read your notes.
 Notion has no E2E option, so a Notion employee with sufficient access could technically read content.
-For users on healthcare, legal, or NDA-bound work, Apple Notes with ADP is meaningfully stronger; for users who need EU data residency for GDPR compliance, only Notion's Enterprise tier offers it (Plus and Business tiers default to US storage).
+For users on healthcare, legal, or NDA-bound work, Apple Notes with ADP is meaningfully stronger.
+For users who need EU data residency for GDPR compliance, only Notion's Enterprise tier offers it because Plus and Business tiers default to US storage.

-Apple Intelligence's design uses Private Cloud Compute for any operation too large for on-device, with cryptographic attestation that Apple cannot retain the data, an industry-leading posture.
-Notion AI runs on OpenAI infrastructure with a no-training agreement; not as strong as Apple's, but standard for the category.
+Apple Intelligence's design uses Private Cloud Compute for any operation too large for on-device, with cryptographic attestation that Apple cannot retain the data.
+That is an industry-leading posture.
+Notion AI runs on OpenAI infrastructure with a no-training agreement.
+It is not as strong as Apple's, but it is standard for the category.

 Migration Between the Two